Register

 Terrain Walls

-These walls prevent token movement, but allow limited vision; a token with vision can see past one terrain wall segment, but not two.
-These walls are ideal for roofed buildings or terrain features that that can be seen, but obscure objects behind them.
+Terrain walls prevent token movement, but allow limited vision.
+Specifically, a token with vision can see past one terrain wall segment, but not two.
+These walls are ideal for roofed buildings, large rocks, or other terrain features that can be easily seen but obscure objects behind them.
 Terrain walls are colored green.

 Invisible Walls

-These walls block token movement, but neither vision nor sound.
-Walls of this type are ideal for windows, or any transparent, but solid obstacle.
+These walls only block token movement.
+They do not impede vision, light, or sound.
+Walls of this type are ideal for glass walls, force fields, or any other largely transparent but solid obstacle.
 They are colored cyan on the Walls layer.

 Ethereal Walls

-These walls function opposite to Invisible walls; they block vision and sounds, but tokens can move freely through them.
-These walls may be useful for dark veils, curtains, or fake walls.
+Almost the exact opposite to invisible walls, ethereal walls block vision and light, but tokens and sounds freely pass through them.
+These walls may be useful for dark veils, curtains, or thin fake walls.
 They are colored light magenta on the Walls layer.

 Doors